-The concrete frame complex consists of a 26-level South Tower, a 21-level North Tower and an eight-level mid section, together accommodating 239 private rental scheme (PRS) residential units.
-Two main cores provide stability, and commercial space, plant and bicycle storage are housed in the single-level basement; further commercial space and plant are at ground level.
+The concrete frame complex consists of the 26-level South Tower, 21-level North Tower and an eight-level mid section, together accommodating 239 PRS residential units.
+Two main cores provide stability, and commercial space, plant and bike storage are housed in the single-level basement.
+Further commercial spaces and plant are at ground level.

-The brick-clad towers step back twice in plan as they rise, providing space for roof terraces.
-Transfer structure has been limited to the first and second floors to minimise increases in floors depths that would reduce ceiling heights in the residential zones.
+The brick-clad towers step back twice in plan as they rise, providing roof terraces.
+Transfer structures are limited to the first and second floors to minimise increases in floor depths that would reduce ceiling heights in the residential zones.

 We built a relationship with Network Rail through this project, and developed an asset protection process that we have applied successfully to many other schemes.
 All technical structural, civil and geotechnical proposals were agreed with Network Rail, managing expectations along the way to ensure project on-time construction and delivery.

 gross internal area

 24,541 sq m